The Heartbreak Kid (1993 film)

-The Heartbreak Kid is a 1993 Australian romantic comedy film directed by Michael Jenkins.
+The Heartbreak Kid is a 1993 Australian romantic comedy film directed by Michael Jenkins, who, with Richard Barrett, also wrote the script.
 It stars Claudia Karvan as Christina Papadopoulos, a 22-year-old Greek-Australian teacher who falls in love with her 17-year-old, soccer-obsessed student, Nick Polides, played by Alex Dimitriades.
+The supporting cast includes Nico Lathouris, Steve Bastoni, Doris Younane and William McInnes.

 The film was based on the 1987 stage play of the same name.
-It was filmed in the inner suburb of Prahan, Victoria, with many of its real students co-opted as extras.
+It was filmed in the inner suburb of Prahran, Victoria, with many of its real students co-opted as extras.
 Scenes at the teacher's family home were shot in Avondale Heights in Melbourne's north-west.

+The film premiered at the Sydney Film Festival on 11 June 1993, before being released theatrically in Australia on 17 June of the same year.
+It received positive reviews from critics, praising the cast and representation of a multicultural Australia through a Greek-Australian lens.
+It was also a box office success in Australia.
+It was nominated for three Australian Film Institute awards, including Best Film.

 Michael Jenkins and Ben Gannon developed the 1994 television series Heartbreak High as a spin-off of the film, with several cast members reprising their roles, reimagined in a Sydney setting.